Planning the website structure gives the client the best possible launchpad for success.

 Keywords, site structure and website architecture are the foundations of a website

-An architect and builder always put strong foundations into a building or house; a website also needs strong foundations.
+Architects and builders always put down strong foundations into a building or house; a website also needs strong foundations.

 Very rarely will a builder just start building a new house or extension.